POLICY FAQ — WHERE I STAND

 - Do billionaires have too much influence in politics?

 Yes.
 Extreme wealth concentration distorts democracy and policymaking.
+Citizens United needs to be overturned.
+Corporate/Individual Dark money in our Elections must be ended.

 - Should monopolies be broken up under antitrust law?